 Rotating art exhibitions that support local artists and give the restaurant a fresh look.

 These elements enhance the dining experience by creating authentic connections to the location.
-A farm-to-table restaurant could display artwork from local farms and landscapes to showcase its dedication to local ingredients.
+A farm-to-table restaurant could display artwork from local farms and landscapes to showcase its commitment to regional ingredients.

 Individual touchpoints such as coasters and menus